microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 ## Operation

-The OPA configuration is determined based on the logic levels of Channel 1 pins (RC6, RC3), and Channel 2 pins (RC1, RC4).
-To select the OPA configuration, those pins should be set according to the table below.
+The op amp configuration is determined based on the logic levels of Channel 1 pins (RC6, RC3), and Channel 2 pins (RC1, RC4).
+To select the OPA configuration, set the pins according to the table below.
 After setting the pins to match the desired OPA configuration, SW0 must then be pressed to update the OPA module configuration and resume operation.
-The PIC18F56Q71 operates in sleep mode with the OPA enabled when not being reconfigured.
+The PIC18F56Q71 operates in Sleep mode with the OPA enabled when not being reconfigured.

 | RC6/RC3 | RC1/RC4 | Configuration                                 |
 |   ---   |   ---   | ----------------------------------------------|